barefootwriter/KPU/IDEA/dev/spf_app.md

 construct their disciplinary knowledge.

-Since its inception in 2008, IDEA offerings at KPU have thrived as a result of high learner demand and enrolment and the good testimony of returning learners.
+Since its inception in 2008, IDEA offerings at KPU have thrived as a result of high learner demand and enrolment (typically 100%) and the good testimony of returning learners.
 With this encouragement it has become apparent that the IDEA model of learning and personal development is viewed as important and useful to learners at KPU.
 In turn, this has sparked the